How to Build a DIY Workbench

 Time Required: 2-4 hours

-This simple DIY workbench allows you to build a workspace for all your future projects.
+This guide shows you how to build a simple DIY workbench to use as a workspace for all your future projects.
 This video and guide will walk you through the process of building this workspace that can live in your garage, workshop or tool shed.

 - 4 rails – 45 inches